Philippine ten-peso note

 The Philippine ten-peso note (Filipino: Sampung Piso) (₱10) was a denomination of Philippine currency.
-In its latest incarnation, Apolinario Mabini and Andrés Bonifacio are featured on the front side of the notes, while the Barasoain Church and a Blood Compact scene of the Katipuneros are featured on the reverse side.
-This banknote was circulated until the demonetization of main banknotes under the New Design Series on January 3, 2018.
-Its printing was stopped in July 2001 and was replaced by coins.
+In its final incarnation, Apolinario Mabini and Andrés Bonifacio are featured on the front side of the notes, while the Barasoain Church and a Blood Compact scene of the Katipuneros on the reverse side.
+This banknote was circulated until the demonetization of main banknotes under the New Design/BSP series on January 3, 2018.
+Its printing was stopped when the ten-peso coins, first introduced in 2000, became regular to the BSP coin series in July 2001.